radian-software/selectrum/README.md

 * By default, ten candidates are shown in the minibuffer at any given time.
-You can customize that by changing `selectrum-num-candidates-displayed`.
+You can customize that by changing `selectrum-max-window-height`.
-    * Normally `selectrum-num-candidates-displayed` acts as just a maximum for the height of the minibuffer.
-You might prefer for the minibuffer to *always* have that height, even if there are fewer candidates.
+    * Normally `selectrum-max-window-height` acts as just a maximum for the height a window will expand to, if there isn't enough space for the current candidates.
+For the minibuffer you might prefer to *always* have that height, even if there are fewer candidates.
 This behavior may be achieved by setting `selectrum-fix-minibuffer-height` to a non-nil value.
+* The variable `selectrum-num-candidates-displayed` controls how many candidates are displayed in total.
+The default value `auto` will automatically use as many candidates as allowed by given space and height settings.
 * You can use `selectrum-display-action` to display candidates in a window or frame outside the minibuffer.
 If you want to display the whole minibuffer (including the input line) in a separate frame you